neomad-team/neomad.org/readme.md

 In the previous commands you created a file called _settings.py_ at the root of the project.
 Tune your settings there.

+Note that the project is dedicated the port 27018 to the Docker container running MongoDB.
+You can change it with the port you want with the envionment variable `DB_PORT` declared in **both** _install.py_ and _start.py_.

 ## Running test